 It is very important to find the correct motivation to learn because having good motivation gives you a reason to concentrate and work hard.
 It helps to keep you going when things get tough.
 It also keeps your brain more receptive to the information being presented to you improving our ability to learn.

-Younger learners are generally motivated by curiosity and exploring their environment but as we get older the motivation for learning changes.
+Young learners are generally motivated to learn through curiosity.
+Exploring their environment, touching it, tasting it etc, but as we get older the motivation for learning changes.

-Depending on our experiences and the support we get as we grow up learning often becomes associated with boredom.
-In some cases, learning may be seen as painful instead of interesting and exciting.
+Depending on our experiences and the support we got as we grew up learning often becomes associated with boredom.
+In some cases, learning may even be seen as a painful experience to be endured instead of it being interesting and exciting.

 When learners do not have confidence in themselves or their ability then they are less able to cope with getting something wrong and will avoid learning as they are afraid of failure.

 I hear the fear in learners all the time:

 - “ I’m not worried if I don’t pass, I didn’t try hard anyway”

 - “I’m not going to bother to revise, I don’t like the subject”

 - “The teacher was rubbish”

 - “My friends did not do well either”